star-hengxing/libuipc/README.md

 On windows, you can use the `CMake-GUI` to configure the project and generate the Visual Studio solution file with only a few clicks.

+Or you can also use the same commands as linux to build the project.
 #### Linux

 On linux, you can use the following commands to build the project.